Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 smaller jobs.
 Thus, restrictions w.r.t. [memory](#memory-limits) and [runtime limits](#runtime-limits) have to be respected when submitting jobs.

+!!! warning "Runtime limits on login nodes"

+    There is a time limit set for processes on login nodes.
+If you run applications outside of a compute job, it will be stopped automatically after 5 minutes with

+    ```
+    CPU time limit exceeded
+    ```

+    Please start a job using a [batch system](slurm.md).

 ## Runtime Limits

 !!! note "Runtime limits are enforced."